-Last weekend I spent some incredible Costa Rica vacations with my family.
+“I spent some incredible family vacations.
 This country is such a beautiful place with amazing beaches, great people and good vibe.
 We traveled through all the country but I want to talk about one of the day tours we took: the whale watching tour.
 It is just a magnificent tour… It will blow your mind away.

 Located just to the south you can find the Marino Ballena National Park, a great place to watch Olive Ridley and Hawksbill turtles coming ashore to nest, and Humpback whales migrate through the waters, especially during the months of September and October.

 I swear to you, after I watch the first whale jumped… well, it just made my day if not my whole weekend!
 Cesar explained us that this type of whales feed only in summer, in polar waters and migrate to tropical waters to breed and give birth.

 While we were watching a “little” baby whale playing with its mom, David Palacios, a biologist from Keto Foundation, talked with us about the history of the Humpback Whales.
 He was very kind too.
 He is working with Keto Foundation on an investigation of this specie of whales.

 It was unbelievable watching the 3 whales jumping, showing their tummy and playing with the tale.
-At the very end our captain, Mauricio Quesada, let us be as near to whales that we could be and we got to see 2 whales more!
+At the very end our captain, Mauricio Quesada, let us be as near to whales that we could be and we got to see 2 whales more!”

 Hope you can make a Costa Rica travel anytime soon!
 I promise you would be charm by all its magic!